How to reach Venice cruise terminal hassle free

 But just to give you a few pointers:

-ALILAGUNA LINEA BLU- If your hotel is close to Piazza San Marco, you could take the LINEA BLU direct boat from San Marco Giardinetti straight to Venice cruise terminal.
+• ALILAGUNA LINEA BLU- In the past, if your hotel was close to Piazza San Marco, you could take the LINEA BLU direct boat from San Marco Giardinetti straight to Stazione Marittima Venice cruise terminal.

 Alilaguna is a private powerboat company that uses the ACTV landing jetties.

-How to reach Venice cruise terminal, Stazione Marittima, from Piazzale Roma
+How to reach Venice cruise terminal at Stazione Marittima from Piazzale Roma

 Piazzale Roma is a traffic hub of Venice.
-It is positioned at the very end of the Venice Grand Canal.
+It is positioned at the very end of the Venice Grand Canal, close to Santa Lucia train station.

-This is where your airport buses would have dropped you off, as well as vaporettos from your hotel or Piazza San Marco, while you're trying to make your way to the Venice cruise terminal.
+This is where your airport buses would have dropped you off, as well as vaporettos from stops along the Grand Canal or Piazza San Marco, while you're trying to make your way to the Venice cruise terminal.

-So here's the options when it comes to getting from Venice Piazzale Roma square to the Port of Venice, Stazione Marittima.,/p>
+So here's the options when it comes to getting from Venice Piazzale Roma square to the Port of Venice, Stazione Marittima (remember, you still need to go here for your embarkation procedures, you DO NOT go straight into Marghera industrial port).

 With all that luggage, it will take you about 20 min to reach the main square inside the Venice cruise terminal.
-Depending on where your ship dock is inside the terminal, it will take you another 5-10 minutes to reach the actual cruise ship.
+Depending on where your cruiseline's terminal building is inside the port, it will take you another 5-10 minutes to reach it.

 If you are healthy and fit and don't mind walking, you might consider this option.
 However, if you have problems walking and you might mind the hot Venetian sun in the high season, pass on this!